19 Apr 2019

 Whilst the proposals, and that is all they are at the moment, are undoubtedly a positive step forward, given other current distractions for our politicians at Westminster, it remains to be seen what the detail involves, and indeed how quickly these will be turned into law.

-If you would like to speak to one of our family law solicitors about your circumstances, click here.
+If you would like to speak to one of our expert divorce solicitors about your circumstances, click here.